Strategy

 Our Strategy practice is led by Mauro Mortali

-With over 25 years of experience in both leadership and governance positions across the corporate, education, and charity sectors, Mauro Mortali is a Senior Partner for Cambridge Management Consulting within our Strategy Practice.
+With over 25 years of experience in both leadership and governance positions across the corporate, education, and charity sectors, Mauro is the Managing Partner for our Strategy Practice.
 Having held senior strategy and innovation positions, Mauro blends traditional strategy capabilities such as deep insight, analysis and critical thinking with the collaboration, creative and co-creation skills of Design Thinking.
 One of Mauro’s passions is narrative development and storytelling, and he brings this into his strategy work in order to enable his clients to win the hearts and minds of their stakeholders and customers.

 Mauro’s role with Cambridge MC is to help organisations design, develop, and deliver strategies with an emphasis on activation to achieve their goals.
 Mauro is also an executive coach with a focus on performance and wellbeing, working with both individuals and teams to identify and maximise their strengths.
 This also enables him to bring a human-centred approach to strategy development.